espindula/bashmp/README.md

 # Atenção: todos os documentos aqui publicados são distribuídos sem qualquer garantia, implícita e (ou) explícita.

-  Permission is granted to copy, distribute and (or) modify this Manual Page of Bash, version 4.3, translated into Brazilian Portuguese, under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+  Permission is granted to copy, distribute and (or) modify this Manual Page of GNU Bash, version 4.3, translated into Brazilian Portuguese, under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A